coding-armadillo/learn-python/lesson/lessons/modules.md

 python real_guessing_game.py
 ```

-The `random` module creates a real secret (random number within range 1 to 100) and you need to guess what it is.
+The `random` module creates a real secret (random number within range 1 to 100) and we need to guess what it is.

 ::: tip how to guess effectively?